climber09/JarFind/README.md

     /home/jim/workspace/lib/jdom.jar
     	org/jdom/Document.class

+The <em>-exec</em> option is a useful feature.
+It works much like the Unix/Linux find command option of the same name.
+It enables a user supplied command to be executed with each search hit.
+So to copy the located jar files to some new directory, just do something like (note: the command portion needs to be quoted):

+    $ jarfind ~/workspace TestCase -exec='cp {} ~/workspace/NewLib'

 You can also customize the search by implementing your own *com.hunterjdev.jarfind.JarEntryMatcher*.
 You then provide the fully qualified Java class name as a system property using the "-D" switch assigned to the "jarFind.jarEntryMatcher" property: